matn7/CS-Notes/src/main/java/spring/SPRING-SECURITY.md

 ### HTTP Basic Authentication

-- Build in for Brovser
+- Build in for Browser
 - Default login form

 ## Authentication and Authorization